Practice Advisory 16: Quality assurance in design and construction

 On-site construction monitoring (preferably by the designer who is a Chartered Professional Engineer) is necessary to verify or confirm that projects are built to the design documents.
 Critical design assumptions and design features (e.g. correct potential plastic hinge zone detailing or assumed separation of secondary elements) may require a higher level of monitoring.
 An increase in construction monitoring can usually decrease the risks of non-compliance.

-However, the level of construction monitoring should suit the size and complexity of the project.
-Guidance on an appropriate level of monitoring can be found in the matrices in Guidance on Construction monitoring services on the IPENZ website.
+However, the level of construction monitoring should suit the size and complexity of the project, refer to the Guidance on an appropriate level of monitoring:

 Do Don't